Like us on Facebook

 He was dark-skinned, with black hair, of middling height.
 There wasn’t any waste timber in him.
 He was a stern looking man, but kind to his soldiers.
 They didn’t treat him right: he ought to have had Burgoyne’s sword.
 But he ought to have been true.
 We had true men then; ’twasn’t as it is now.
 Everybody was true; the Tories we’d killed or driven to Canada…….The men that caught Andre were true.
 He wanted to get away, offered them everything.
 Washington hated to hang him; he cried, they said.”

-Commenting on the Battle of Saratoga: “The first day at Bemis Heights (we) both claimed the victory.
+Commenting on the Battle of Saratoga, he said, “The first day at Bemis Heights (we) both claimed the victory.
 But by and by we got Burgoyne where we wanted him, and he gave up.
 He saw there was no use in fighting it out.
 There’s where I call ’em gentlemen.
 Bless your body, we had gentlemen to fight with in those days.
 When they was whipped they gave up.
 It isn’t so now.”

 Daniel Waldo